Best place to find information and services that your council provides...

 No, not without your prior permission.

-The Council as licensing Authority works closely with other Responsible Authorities and Council Departments with a view to resolving your concerns as soon as is possible.
-There are a number of options that can be taken, these include:
+The Council, as the Licensing Authority, works closely with other Responsible Authorities and Council departments with a view to resolving your concerns as soon as possible.
+There are a number of options that can be taken, including:

-The Council cannot investigate anonymous of frivolous complaints.
+The Council cannot investigate anonymous or frivolous complaints.